- Admissions Menu

 - Request Information

 If you are not a citizen of the United States, you must study at the College under an F-1 non-immigrant student visa.
 If you are a permanent resident of the United States, you are not considered an international student and you may follow the normal admissions procedures.

-The application deadline for Fall is June 1st.
-For Spring it is November 1st.
+The recommended application deadline for the Fall admission is June 1st.
+For Spring admission it is November 1st.
 Canadian applicants Fall admission deadline is August 11.
 For Spring admission it is January 11.

 International Student Admissions

 - Provide a copy of your TOEFL scores.
-Scores of 500 (paper-based) or 61 (internet-based) are required for admission* An IELTS score of 6 is also acceptable.
+A score of 61 is required for admission* An IELTS score of 6 is also acceptable.

 - Submit a translated copy of all your academic records including any post-secondary courses